Being looked after away from home can be a difficult and confusing time and we want you to be happy and do well while you're in our care.

 Children and young people are looked after for many reasons and each has their own care plan.
 This plan sets out what you need, what needs to be done to meet your needs and how you will be cared for.

-Do I go to my review?
+Do I need to go to my review?

 Where are reviews held?